Ayush22301/OMDB/README.md

 Instructions

-1) It might happen that API key wont work (may exceed daily call value) , so just replace the first line in "index.js" with const url = "https://www.omdbapi.com/?apikey=f4670c12&";
+1) It might happen that API key wont work (may exceed daily call value) , so just replace the first line in "index.js" with <br>
+   const url = "https://www.omdbapi.com/?apikey=f4670c12&";